 Newport Roman Villa is a Scheduled Ancient Monument in the care of the Isle of Wight Council Heritage Service.

-The Villa is open from Tuesday 1 April - Saturday 1 November 2014 and is open by prior arrangement to groups and school parties in the winter period.
+The Villa will reopen for the new season on 25 March 2016.
+The Villa can be open by prior arrangement to groups and school parties in the winter period.

 The well-preserved remains at Newport Roman Villa provide a fascinating insight into country life in third century Britain.
 The Villa has a superb bath suite with, under floor heating and remnants of mosaic floors.